 3. Salt Dough Ornaments from My Very Educated Mother.
-We love this salt dough recipe from this blog, and the idea of adding greenery.
+We love the salt dough recipe from this blog, and the idea of adding greenery.

 4. Natural Paintbrushes from LearnCreateLove.
 Such a simple craft that makes beautiful artwork.

 5. Kids Personalized Walking Sticks from Brassy Apple.
-My kids have commandeered my trekking poles; I love the idea of allowing them to create their own.
+My kids have commandeered my trekking poles, so I love the idea of allowing them to create their own.
 These special creations are a lovely addition to a Thanksgiving, Christmas, and New Year’s hike.

 6. Rustic Twig Ornaments from Stow And Tell U. These tree ornaments are adorable, and will have the kids searching for the right twigs for hours in the back yard.

 7. Pine Cone Feeders.
-Another festive idea for the feather friends in the family.
+Another festive idea for the feathered friends in the family.
 Pine cone feeders are regular crafts at our house!
 Preschool Inspirations has all the details on this messy and fun craft.

 8. Rosemary Playdough from The Imagination Tree.
 Rosemary is the smell of the season!
 I love to bring it indoors in winter.
 Make a batch of playdough for the kids (they can help!) and an extra batch as a gift for a friend.

 9. Twig Photo Frame from Make-it-your-own.
 I cannot thing of a cuter way to present a Parent or Grandparent with a photo this season.
 So simple, easy, and beautiful.

 Disclosure: I found these ideas on Pinterest, and shared them here because they are things I would do/have done with my own family.
 Thanks to the included blogs for allowing me to use their photos.
 As always, if I didn’t think it was killer, I wouldn’t write about. #keepingitreal